dcrespo3d/zx-spectrum-snake/README.md

 ![Load](./doc/load.jpg)

-With these settings, the red/cyan bars for the pilot tone have the same width, the load tones are heard clearly thru the Spectrum speaker and the game loads OK.
+With these settings, the red/cyan stripes for the pilot tone have the same width, the load tones are heard clearly through the Spectrum speaker and the game loads OK.

 When the red/cyan stripes have different widths, it is usually due to low audio volume, and games may fail to load.